Zhoukou Henan, China Travel Guide

 For experiencing local festivals, like the Fuxi Cultural Festival, plan your visit during spring.
 This aligns with peak travel times for cultural immersion.

-Enjoy flowering landscapes and mild weather.
+Enjoy flowering landscapes and moderate temperatures.

 Boating on the Shaying River when temperatures permit.

-Cultural events amidst pleasant, crisp air.
+Cultural events amidst pleasant, fresh air.

 Focus on museums and temples during colder months.